 The Evolution of Contemporary Ballet

-Contemporary ballet emerged in the 1980s as a fascinating fusion of classical ballet and modern dance techniques.
-Innovators like the choreographer George Balanchine played a pivotal role, introducing elements of contemporary dance such as flexed hands and non-traditional costumes that challenged classical ballet conventions.
+Contemporary ballet emerged in the 1980s as a fascinating fusion of classical and modern dance techniques.
+Innovators like choreographer George Balanchine played a pivotal role, introducing elements such as flexed hands and non-traditional costumes that challenged classical ballet conventions.

-Balanchine’s work paved the way for a new genre that retained ballet’s technical rigor while embracing the expressive freedom of contemporary dance.
+Balanchine’s work paved the way for a new genre that retained ballet’s technical rigor while embracing contemporary dance’s expressive freedom.

 Other key figures, such as William Forsythe and Twyla Tharp, further pushed the boundaries of traditional ballet.
 Forsythe’s innovative choreography and Tharp’s blend of modern movements with classical ballet techniques have significantly contributed to contemporary ballet’s development.